-1120 - 1230 2.3 THE CENTER CANNOT HOLD: Economic Justice and the Rising Costs of Homeownership and Tenancy in Light of Climate Change
+1130 - 1240 2.4 THE CENTER CANNOT HOLD: Economic Justice and the Rising Costs of Homeownership and Tenancy due to Climate Change

-This session addresses two issues: The lack of capacity in the risk transfer system to de-risk the consumer, and environmental justice.
+This session addresses two issues: Economic justice, whereby the historically and economically disadvantaged have the most to lose, and the lack of capacity in the risk transfer system to de-risk the consumer.
 Extreme climate not only causes physical devastation to communities and properties most at risk, it also increases the ongoing costs of homeownership and rental tenancy.
-Specifically, ongoing repairs, the rising cost of homeowner and tenant insurance and a dramatic increase in electrical and water utilities - particularly for extreme cold and drought-stricken areas.
-When it comes to climate change, the historically and economically disadvantaged have the most to lose.
-The session explores the dynamics of disadvantaged homeowners and tenants, options at hand and what is needed to mitigate this ongoing and accelerating crisis.
+Ongoing repairs, the rising cost of homeowner and tenant insurance and a dramatic increase in electrical and water utilities - particularly in extreme cold and extreme heat and drought-stricken areas, is reaching unsustainable levels.
+The session explores the dynamics of disadvantaged homeowners and tenants, options at hand and what is needed to mitigate this accelerating crisis.